kingofyeti/rgbdscan/README.md

 * decompress the klg file into png images in [TUM format RGB-D data] (http://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats).

+This code is compiled and tested in Visual Studio 2010 on windows 8.1 OS.

 ##Dependencies:
 - OpenCV 2.4.x
 - OpenNI2